pauldmccarthy/libxmlpp-feedstock/README.md

 conda config --set channel_priority strict
 ```

-Once the `conda-forge` channel has been enabled, `libxmlpp` can be installed with `conda`:
+Once the `conda-forge` channel has been enabled, `libxmlpp, libxmlpp-4.0` can be installed with `conda`:

 ```
-conda install libxmlpp
+conda install libxmlpp libxmlpp-4.0
 ```

 or with `mamba`:

 ```
-mamba install libxmlpp
+mamba install libxmlpp libxmlpp-4.0
 ```

 It is possible to list all of the versions of `libxmlpp` available on your platform with `conda`: